skillitzimberg/portfolio/README.md

 The page was written for 1280 x 800px screen.
 I attempted to refactor it with media queries to be as smooth as I could get it down to 480px wide.

-It still looks as I wanted it in 1280px wide, but the media queries are not good below 1130px wide (to be generous).

-Between 1130px and 800px wide it is broken.
-Above and below that range it's OK-ish.
+I don't understand how the ranges work.
+I can't see it in my head yet.

 ## Support and contact details

-Contact the author at commandinghands@gmail.com.
+Contact the author at [commandinghands@gmail.com](mailto:commandinghands@gmail.com).

 ## Technologies Used